Subscribe

 Ticks and Lyme disease

 Lyme disease is caused by a spiral-shaped bacteria called Borrelia burgdorferi, and it can only be spread through tick bites.
 Though Lyme disease is a common concern for dogs, the diagnosis can be tricky.
-The bite mark may look like a mosquito bite at first, but other symptoms of Lyme disease in dogs include fever, lethargy, and joint swelling.
+The bite mark may look like a mosquito bite at first, which makes it nearly impossible to diagnose based on the bite alone.
+Other symptoms of Lyme disease in dogs include fever, lethargy, and joint swelling.

-If you take your pup to see the vet for a tick bite, your vet will likely run two tests: C6 test and Quantitative C6 test.
+If you take your pup to see the vet for a tick bite, your vet will likely run a C6 test to differentiate between natural infection versus immunity from vaccination.
 If the C6 test is positive, your vet will determine if there are enough antibodies for treatment to be necessary.
 If there are, and if your pup has symptoms of the disease, your vet may consider antibiotics.

 Your vet may also run other blood and urine tests before making a final say.
 This is because they would treat a positive but asymptomatic pup if there is protein in the dog’s urine.